DavidBabel/clever-vscode/README.md

 clever.blockSelect.inTag;           // <> inTag </>
 ```

-I recommand you to bind them to something like `"cmd+k '"` or `"cmd+k ("` etc ...
+I recommand you to bind them to something like `cmd+k '` or `cmd+k (` etc ...
 It's very handy and may not create binding conflicts.

-### Toggle maximise current editor
+## Toggle maximise current editor

 _Demo_

+__Note:__ this is especially helpfull on a side comparaison during commit diff

 ![](https://raw.githubusercontent.com/DavidBabel/clever-vscode/master/images/examples/toggle-maximize.gif)